mikel072889/dogs-quiz-project2/README.md

    * In the future, I would like to improve on this game by including a save score functionality and to be able to display high scores with their corresponding usernames.
    * I also plan to expand this project to a higher scope, for example, a quiz website that can feature a selection of quiz per pet category.
 Dogs quiz is just one of them!

+### Favicon

+* The quiz page features a favicon with a cartoon image of a dog telling the user that this page is about dogs.
+This can facilitate easier navigation for users when they have multiple tabs open in one window.

+## Testing
+### Validator Testing
+### Bugs
+### Unfixed Bugs

+## Deployment
+    The site was deployed to GitHub pages.